IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 This is often due to a layer of load balancing in DNS, followed by a layer of load balancer at the HTTP level.

 The reverse name for the IP address of the load balancer usually does not change.
-If hundreds of web services are funnelled through the load balancer, it would require hundreds of PTR records to be deployed.
+If hundreds of web services are funneled through the load balancer, it would require hundreds of PTR records to be deployed.
 This would easily exceed the UDP/DNS and EDNS0 limits, and require all queries to use TCP, which would further slow down loading of the records.

-The enumeration of all services/sites that have been at that load balancer might also consistitute a security concern.
+The enumeration of all services/sites that have been at that load balancer might also constitute a security concern.
-To liimt churn of DNS PTR records, and reduce failures of the MUD ACLs, operators would want to  add all possible names for each reverse name, whether or not the DNS load balancing in the forward DNS space lists that end-point at that moment.
+To limit churn of DNS PTR records, and reduce failures of the MUD ACLs, operators would want to  add all possible names for each reverse name, whether or not the DNS load balancing in the forward DNS space lists that end-point at that moment.

 ### Names can have wildcards